-Our Sustainability Accounting Standards Board (SASB) Index discloses information in alignment with SASB’s Health Care Delivery Standard.
-This is part of our commitment to provide transparent and relevant information on our economical, environmental and social performance to our stakeholders.
-With this, we are acknowledging the growing importance of the SASB standard among our investors.
+Our Sustainability Accounting Standards Board (SASB) Index discloses information in alignment with SASB’s Health Care Delivery and Medical Equipment & Supplies standards.
+This is part of our commitment to provide transparent and relevant information on our economic, environmental, and social performance to our stakeholders.
 Going forward, we will continuously strive to improve our disclosure of quantitative metrics and further enhance our SASB reporting.
-The majority of references within this index refer to our Non-Financial Report.
+The majority of references within this index refer to our Non-Financial Group Report.

 Some of the information requested relates to United States requirements.
-For this reason, answers provided to these questions are limited to our dialysis business in the United States.
-In other regions, we are also subject to health care delivery standards in line with local laws and regulations.
+For this reason, answers provided to these questions are limited to our business in the United States.
+In other regions, we are also subject to health care products and services standards in line with local laws and regulations.

 |SASB Code||Accounting Metric||Response / Sources|

 |HC-DY-130a.1||(1) Total energy consumed, (2) percentage grid electricity, (3) percentage renewable|| |

 |HC-DY-150a.1||Total amount of medical waste, percentage (a) incinerated, (b) recycled or treated, and (c) landfilled|| |

 In 2021, we continued to analyze the waste streams of our production sites and dialysis clinics in all regions.
 Waste is managed on a local and regional level, allowing us to adhere to all applicable laws and regulations.
 In the context of our Global Sustainability Program, we are planning to develop a global approach to consolidating waste data and to defining reduction targets.
 For further information on our waste management activities, see our Non-Financial Group Report – Waste (page 108).